TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Events/Events/Frontend/AfterCacheableContentIsGeneratedEvent.rst

 It is executed right after all cacheable content is generated.
 It can also be used to manipulate the content before it is stored in TYPO3's page cache.
-In the Core the event is used in in EXT:indexed_search to index cacheable content.
+In the Core, the event is used in :doc:`EXT:indexed_search <ext_indexed_search:Index>` to index cacheable content.

 The :php:`AfterCacheableContentIsGeneratedEvent` contains the information if a generated page is able to store in cache via the